I am organizing a bicycle excursion to Nahant this

 - bike repair kit in case of flat tire (there hasn't been a single bike ride without equipment breaking!)

 - items to share for picnic (keep in mind: hummus goes well with everything except hummus)

 - some cash

 - plenty of water

-Due to practical considerations this trip is limited to 10 participants.
-As always, first-come-first-serve policy applies.
+Due to practical considerations this trip is limited to 15 participants.
+Priority will be given to MIT students.